KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### The Secret of Upworthy's Success: Website Tactics

-The Upworthy site is user tested and optimized to the nth degree, to attract attention, invoke a response, and make sharing easy from website and across the most high traffic sites
+The Upworthy site is user tested and optimized to the nth degree, to attract attention, invoke a response, and make sharing easy from website and across the most high traffic sites.

 [Upworthy Homepage](http://www.upworthy.com): Use of Endless Scrolling
 ![](upworthy/upworthy-homepage.jpg)